rishavvajpayee/sqlkv/README.md

-# SQLKV - Key-Value Store with SQL Backend
+# SqlKV - Key-Value Store with SQL Backend

 SQLKV is a lightweight key-value store implemented in Go, utilizing SQLite as its backend.
 It provides a RESTful HTTP interface for easy interaction with key-value pairs and is designed for extensibility, making it suitable for SDK or CLI integration.